 Kinships are tribal communities often deeply rooted in traditions and family origin.
 But their membership extends far beyond bloodlines and borders.
-Kinships throughout Africa and Asia are working through hardships such as war, violence, or disease to care for their orphans and widows.
-Kinship Orphan Homes strategically located in these communities come alongside them to help provide for their needs.
+Kinships throughout Africa and Asia are working through hardships, such as war, violence, or disease, to care for their orphans and widows.
+Kinship Homes that are strategically located in these communities work alongside them to help provide for their needs.

-In the Buwanda Kinship in Uganda, 50 orphans have found a home and 350 children have the opportunity to go to school.
-They all work together to help protect children from being abducted during long walks to fetch water, unfortunately a common problem, by sharing water supply and filters.
-This kinship church is working to reunite abducted and abandoned children with their families, and many member families foster children during this transition.
+In the Buwanda Kinship in Uganda, over 40 orphans have found a home and 350 children have the opportunity to go to school.
+The Kinship works to help protect the children from being abducted during long walks to fetch water, unfortunately a common problem, by sharing their water supply and filters.
+Buwanda Kinship is working to reunite abducted and abandoned children with their families, and many local families foster children during this transition.

 Stepping into a Kinship means extending a hand in friendship and working together.
 While you may provide crucial financial support, hardworking people on the ground are teaching children how to read, cooking enough to feed a small army, or cleaning mud-smeared tile floors.
 If you were to visit, the biggest way you could bless them would be to greet them with a hug and talk over a warm meal.
 Get to know their hearts and share yours.
 After all, by working together to serve each other, you have more in common than you may realize.